jmlpamonag/full-stack-application-development/note/server-side/README.md

 specified at a single location, creating modular routes is helpful in reducing redundancy and typos.

 A sample Express application illustrating optimised routing can be found [here](https://github.com/muzzarellimj/full-stack-application-development/tree/main/note/server-side/routing).

+### External Routing

+The `express.Router` class can be used to create modular, mountable route handler.
+A Router instance is a complete middleware and routing system; for this reason, it is often referred to as a 'mini-app'.

+A sample Express application illustrating external routing can be found [here](https://github.com/muzzarellimj/full-stack-application-development/tree/main/note/server-side/routing-external).